-Look into My Eyes and Kill Your Husband
+Look Into My Eyes and Kill Your Husband

-Murder and Hypnosis
+Murder and hypnosis.

 In spite of spine-tingling movie plots like The Manchurian Candidate or The Bourne Identity, it is common knowledge that a normal, law-abiding person cannot be compelled to commit murder while under hypnosis.
 Yes, a serial murderer might be willing to kill again while hypnotized, but, of course, this is just as likely to be true without the use of hypnosis.

 However, back in the late 1800s/early 1900s, this was not true.
 In fact, it was generally accepted that a) a person could be hypnotized from a distance and without their awareness and b) once hypnotized, s/he was completely at the mercy of the hypnotist's suggestion.
 As such, an evil hypnotist could compel the most virtuous inductee to commit the most heinous crime.
-And, these beliefs bought at least a few defendants (but not their hypnotists) a get-out-of-jail free card.
+And, these beliefs bought at least a few defendants (but not their hypnotists) a get-out-of-jail-free card.

 My Hypnotist Made Me Do It

-Thus began a nightmare that reportedly lasted seven years.
+Thus began a nightmare that reportedly lasted 7 years.
 According to court testimony, as well as a second hypnotist who spent 18 months undoing Dr. Berger's psychological damage, Dr. Bergen began inducing a variety of physical complaints in Mrs. that were healed through cold hard cash.
 Not only did Dr. Bergen reportedly swindle Ms. E. out of hundreds of dollars, he allegedly used his hypnotic influence to compel her to have sexual relations with him and his friends.

 Fortunately, Ms. E married Mr. E three years into Dr. Bergen's Svengali-like grasp and Dr. Bergen's magnetism did not extend to Ms. E's spouse.
 Mr. E, a minor official in Heidelberg and concerned spouse, noticed the absent funds and complained to the police, who finally took it upon themselves to investigate.